Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Priscilla Block

-Afrobeats Artist of the Year
+Afrobeats Artist Of The Year

 Burna Boy